lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

      for anyone who knows the service URL (and port number) to access and use it.
 Of course, the user must have a network path to access the service.
-   * Try preferred port: Without this option checked, a port number for the web service is randomly assigned from the port pool prepared in advance by Backend.AI.
+   * Try preferred port: Without this option checked, a port number for the web service is randomly assigned from the port pool prepared in advance by GPU Platform.
      If you check this item and enter a specific port number, the entered port number will be tried first.
 However, there is no guarantee that the desired port will always be assigned because the port may not exist at all in the port